Which projects have real impact?

 - For each redeemed nomination, the Trends Impact Label that you as a company can use in all your communications.

-THE MOST PRESTIGIOUS AWARDS FOR PROJECTS WITH A SUSTAINABLE IMPACT.
+THE MOST PRESTIGIOUS AWARDS FOR COMPANIES WITH A SUSTAINABLE IMPACT.

 The Trends Impact Awards are Belgium’s most prestigious awards and aim to recognise organisations and projects who are implementing (or have implemented) strategies which generate a positive impact and create sustainable value.